Dfte/Discovery/README.md

  - Scanning function
     - May be add some web scanner or API that detects flaws related to a certain CMS
     - Add Http screenshot
-    - Parse output of searchsploit results
+    - Searchsploit and parse output of searchsploit results
     - Add UDP scans
-    - Searchsploit
     - Dirbuster ? http/s vhost/ipt
     - If SVN or .git -> dvcs ripper ???